What Is Governance, Risk Management, and Compliance (GRC)?

 Compliance

-• This includes work done by departments in governance, strategy, risk, compliance, security, audit, finance, legal, IT, and HR
+- This includes the work of departments involved in governance, strategy, risk management, compliance, security, audit, finance, legal, IT, and HR.